|The difference between the EGA and the VGA version is visible right from the start|

 |Character selection screen.
 What a difference a couple of years make in games, eh?|

 Also, as a nice addition, the game has some additional content depending on what class you play.
-A thief can enter a thieves guild and do some burglaries, the magic user can try to best the local wizard master Erasmus in a magic mini game.
-The fighter, however, can focus mainly on being a though guy around but has a change to become a paladin later on in the series, if he has a high honor rate.
+A thief can enter a thieves guild and do some burglaries, the magic-user can try to best the local wizard master Erasmus in a magic mini-game.
+The fighter, however, can focus mainly on being a tough guy around but has a chance to become a paladin later on in the series, if he has a high honour rate.